[This was a sort of position paper drafted to assist a student interviewing me for his "Philosophy of Mind" course.]

 Interactive nondualism could easily be called a kind of functionalism, given the above definition, where "state" is shorthand for a way of newly interacting.
 Calling a way of newly interacting mental does indeed depend "on the way it functions, or the role it plays, in the system of which it is a part."
 But the way it functions would not be sharply contrasted with its "internal constitution," because the way it functions simply is its internal/external constitution, where the line between internal and external is fuzzy at best.

 But note: interactive nondualism would also insist that what goes for "mental states" goes just as much for "physical states," with the same demurrals about terminology.
 "What makes something a [physical] state of a particular type does not depend on its internal constitution, but rather on the way it functions, or the role it plays, in the system of which it is a part."

 So we could say that interactive nondualism is functionalism radicalized to apply to matter as much as mind.

 What about nonreductive physicalism?
-Interactive nondualism is definitely nonreductive: the novelty involved in any interaction cannot be reduced to what went before, nor to the somewhat recurring ways of newly interacting we may abstractly identify.
+Interactive nondualism is definitely nonreductive in the sense that the novelty involved in any interaction cannot be exhausted by what went before, nor by the somewhat recurring ways of newly interacting we may abstractly identify.